FANtastic Marketing Example—GoDaddyJuly 30, 2020

 But let’s fast forward.
 At the end of 2012, the company brought on a new CEO who had a different vision for the company.
 This vision included a complete marketing revamp—and it is truly an example of exactly how FANtastic marketing can be.
 GoDaddy ditched the ads with scantily clad women and took its marketing plan in a more inspirational direction which focuses on actual GoDaddy users.

 Consider their Made In America campaign, School of Hustle, or Icons of the Tribe.
-Each of these ad groups feature real GoDaddy users in various lines of small business and are designed to inspire business owners of all sexes, cultures, races, and creeds.
+Each of these ad groups features real GoDaddy users in various lines of small business and is designed to inspire business owners of all sexes, cultures, races, and creeds.
 Needless to say—this is a big change.
-Not only do the ads feature entrepreneurs trying to make a name for themselves with GoDaddy, they also talk about the struggles of starting and managing a company.
+Not only do the ads feature entrepreneurs trying to make a name for themselves with GoDaddy, but they also talk about the struggles of starting and managing a company.
 They feel incredibly authentic—a sentiment that was painfully absent from their marketing campaigns of the past.

 Here’s another cool fact: Along with the marketing strategy change, the company has hired many more female engineers in an effort to further inspire their female target demographic.
-In other words, their new marketing direction is a total 180—and that is a FANtastic thing to see!
+In other words, their new marketing direction is a total of 180—and that is a FANtastic thing to see!

 What do you think about GoDaddy’s marketing change?
 Would you give GoDaddy a chance now that their ads lean more toward inspiring?